Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Tongue Anatomy -Intrinsic Muscles

 The tongue has four sets of tiny muscles that start and end in the tongue itself.
-These muscles are called the superior longitudinal, inferior longitudinal, transverse, and vertical muscles.
+These muscles are the superior longitudinal, inferior longitudinal, transverse, and vertical.
 They’re named based on how they run or move within the tongue.

 Superior Longitudinal Muscle

-This muscle starts near the back of the tongue, close to the flap called the epiglottis, and extends forward toward the front and sides of the tongue.
+This muscle starts near the back of the tongue, close to the epiglottis flap, and extends toward the front and sides of the tongue.

 As an intrinsic muscle, it is responsible for fine-tuning the movements of the tongue, like rolling or bending.
 These movements are important for speaking, swallowing, and other tongue functions.